Manuscript culture: Christine de Pizan and humanist illumination

 The Epistre Othea or Letter of Othea to Hector, composed in 1400, symbolized the murky transition from manuscript culture to the Renaissance and humanistic print culture.
-It was a retelling of the classical story of Othea through an illuminated manuscript, though it conveyed many humanistic Renaissance ideas.
+It was a retelling of the classical story of Othea through an illuminated manuscript, though it conveyed a number of humanistic Renaissance ideas.
 Created by Christine de Pizan, its patron was Louis of Orleans, heir to the French throne.
 It contained over 100 images, and each chapter opened with the image of a mythological figure or event.
 It also contained short narrative verses, and text addressed to Hector.
 Each prose passage contained a labeled gloss, and attempted to interpret a humanistic lesson from the myth.
 Every gloss closed with a quote from an ancient philosopher.
 Additionally, other short prose passages called allegories concluded a section.
 They conveyed lessons applicable to the soul, and a Latin Bible quotation.

 Christine de Pizan combined contemporary images through illumination with new humanistic values typically associated with print.
-Her work was based on Ovid's, and many Ovidian myths were traditionally illuminated, in the medieval period.
+Her work was based on Ovid's, and a number of Ovidian myths were traditionally illuminated, in the medieval period.
 She also incorporated astrology, Latin texts, and a wide variety of classical mythology in fleshing out Ovid's account, maintaining her humanist motivations.
 This contradiction also led to the use of illuminatio, or the practice of using light as color.
 Her Othea is a bricolage, restructuring tradition while not trying to create a new master work.
 It was done in the style of an ordinatio, or layout that emphasized the meaning of the organization of images.

 The Othea reflected a late manuscript culture that was defined by violence, action, and gender challenges within literature.
 Anger was depicted in relation to gender, and marked "a departure from the Aristotelian tradition".
 Women were no longer driven into mindless frenzies, but possessed anger that developed from fully considered character interactions.
 The Epistre Othea remained Christine's most popular work, despite the fact that multiple versions existed.
 Because of the fluid nature of manuscript reproduction, specifically in the case of illumination (as opposed to the text), the visual experience was not uniform.
-Each exemplar incorporated diverse cultural elements, with many having entirely different philosophical and theological implications.
+Each exemplar incorporated diverse cultural elements, with some having entirely different philosophical and theological implications.
 Only later reproductions that used woodcuts to reproduce the images created a truly authorial version of the manuscript.
 It also owed its very existence to the printing press in the first instance, because bibles were now relegated to the press, leaving nonreligious texts available for detailed illumination.